iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.va.mobilehealth.ncptsd.covid___1.6/report.md

 > I don't know why I resisted using an emotional support app but I did.
 Originally I downloaded this Covid Coach to evaluate it before recommending it to tech preference friends.
 Now utilizing this app for myself is supportive in ways that surprise me.
 It reminds me to USE the tools I have which allows me to have more choice in my days & nights.
 This ultimately allows me to have a life more of my choosing.
 By acknowledging where I'm at with my scheduled check-ins I choose what to do from there.<br> :date: __2021-02-02 13:12:27__

-> My counselor suggested this to me, so I'm trying it out.
-She'll be happy I'm doing this.<br> :date: __2021-02-02 06:54:00__

-> Used to monitor well being over a period of 6 months.
-I found it very useful for a personal check in using the surveys weekly.<br> :date: __2021-01-29 21:34:54__

 #### 4-star reviews